Variational Quantum Metrology with Loschmidt Echo

-Variational quantum metrology (VQM) provide a promising route to circumvent these problems.
-In VQM the identification of the optimal probe state is carried out with a hybrid quantum-classical scheme where the parameterized quantum circuit is used to prepare the probe state and only the parameters are optimised externally by a classical optimization \cite{VQM1,VQM2,VQM3,VQM5,VQM6,VQM8,Yang}.
-This hybrid scheme inherits the advantages of variational quantum algorithm which not only reduces the complexity of the classical simulation, but can also easily incorporate the device-specific constraints into the design of variational quantum circuit (VQC).
-The optimization of the parameters, however, is still very challenging for quantum metrology since the evaluation of the quantum Fisher information (QFI), which is typically taken as the figure of merit in quantum metrology, is a highly demanding task.
-The general brute-force approaches to extract QFI, such as quantum state tomography, demands an exponentially growing number of measurements \cite{nielsen2002}.
-Although this issue has been relieved somewhat with some effective surrogates of QFI previously, a considerable number of experimental measurements \cite{FQ_tim1,FQ_tim2,FQ_tim3,FQ_tim4} or extra physical qubits \cite{Yang,FQ_num1,FQ_num2,FQ_num3} are still required, which can go beyond the experimental capabilities.
+Variational quantum metrology (VQM) provides a promising route to circumvent these problems.
+In VQM the identification of the optimal probe state is carried out with a hybrid quantum-classical scheme.
+A variational quantum circuit is used to prepare the probe state and the circuit is optimized externally by a classical computer \cite{VQM1,VQM2,VQM3,Yang}.
+This hybrid scheme inherits the advantages of the variational quantum algorithm which not only reduces the complexity of the classical simulation, but can also easily incorporate the device-specific constraints into the design of the variational quantum circuit (VQC).
+The optimization of the circuit, however, can still be very challenging for quantum metrology.
+This is because the quantum Fisher information (QFI), which is often taken as the figure of merit in quantum metrology, is difficult to evaluate.
+The general brute-force approaches to extract QFI, such as quantum state tomography, demand an exponentially growing number of measurements \cite{nielsen2002}.
+Although some effective surrogates of QFI have been proposed previously, such as those based on additional physical qubits or experimental measurements \cite{FQ_tim1,FQ_tim2,Yang,FQ_num1,FQ_num2,FQ_num3}, they may still require a considerable number of experimental measurements or extra physical qubits.
+This can go beyond the current experimental capabilities.

-In this Letter, we propose a scalable variational optimization scheme for quantum metrology which uses Loschmidt echo (LE) to efficiently extract the QFI.
-The signal of the LE can then be directly use to optimize the parameters of the VQC which prepares the optimal probe state in quantum metrology.
-We demonstrate the power of the scheme by identifying and preparing a 10-spin optimal probe state in NMR system, where the probe states are typically mixed under practical constraints, to estimate an unknown phase.
-We experimentally implement the scheme and demonstrate that the precision of this scheme saturates the fundamental bound in quantum metrology---the quantum Cram\'er-Rao bound (QCRB).
-This opens a promising avenue for the implementation of quantum enhanced parameter estimation on practical quantum devices due to its scalability, robustness against experimental imperfections and easy implementation.
+In this Letter, we propose a variational optimization scheme for quantum metrology that uses Loschmidt echo (LE) to efficiently extract the QFI.
+The signal of the LE can then be directly used to optimize the VQC which prepares the optimal probe state in quantum metrology.
+We demonstrate the power of the scheme by identifying and preparing a 10-spin optimal probe state in nuclear magnetic resonance (NMR) for the estimation of an unknown phase, where the system is in mixed states at room temperature.
+We experimentally implement the scheme and demonstrate that the achieved precision is close to the fundamental bound in quantum metrology---the quantum Cram\'er-Rao bound (QCRB).
+This opens a promising avenue for the implementation of quantum enhanced parameter estimation on practical quantum devices due to its efficiency, robustness against experimental imperfections and easy implementation.